Bo Granath: Biography and career

-In 1964 he won his first race, the 500cc race in Falkenberg, but he crashed hard in Oulton Park and got fear of still racing.
+In 1964, Granath won his first race, the 500cc race in Falkenberg, but he crashed hard in Oulton Park and got fear of still racing.
 As a result, he performed poorly throughout the season and his anxiety persisted until mid-1965.
-Only after the Man's TT did his fears disappear, strangely enough, because he had learned to drive with two wheels in Man.
+Only after the 1965 Isle of Man TT did his fears disappear, strangely enough, because he had learned to ride on two wheels at the TT.
 He now had an MZ RE 125 in addition to the AJS and the Matchless.
-In 1965 he managed to win his first Swedish championship titles: in the 125cc and 500cc classes.
-In 1966 he again became Swedish 125cc champion.
+In 1965, he managed to win his first Swedish championship titles: in the 125cc and 500cc classes.
+In 1966, he again became Swedish 125cc champion.

-In 1967 he had a very good season.
-He became Swedish champion in three classes and scored his first World Championship points in the Grand Prix road race of Finland when he finished fourth in the pouring rain in the 500cc class.
+In 1967, Granath had a very good season.
+He became Swedish champion in three classes and scored his first World Championship points at the 500cc Finnish Grand Prix where he finished fourth in the pouring rain.
 He was almost third but got problems with his clutch so he had to let Billie Nelson pass.
-Two days before this race, Bo Granath's first son Peter was born.
+Two days before this race, Granath's first son Peter was born.
 Earlier in the season, he had finished seventh in the - also wet - Belgian Grand Prix, but in that time only the first six finishers received points.
-In this season he also started Husqvarna 's for the first time: in the 250cc class and the 350cc class came out with single-cylinders from the Swedish brand.
+In this season, he also started riding Husqvarna's for the first time: in the 250cc class and the 350cc class came out with single-cylinders from the Swedish brand.
 The frames were built by Bertil Persson.
 He won almost all Swedish races with the 350cc machine.

-In 1968 he asked the Husqvarna engineer Ruben Helmin to build a 500cc two-cylinder.
+In 1968, Granath asked the Husqvarna engineer Ruben Helmin to build a 500cc two-cylinder.
 This machine was ready by the end of the season and Granath won the last two Swedish races.
 He became Swedish champion in the 350cc class.

-In 1969, Granath rode a fairly full GP season.
-For the 125cc race in the French GP, he even got a YZ 623 prototype from Yamaha, with which he managed to take the lead in the race until he failed with a broken crankshaft.
-His air-cooled Husqvarna 500 two-cylinder engine was still very unreliable and he only scored four World Championship points this year thanks to his seventh place in the 125cc Grand Prix of Belgium.
+In 1969, Granath rode a fairly full Grand Prix season.
+For the 125cc race in the French Grand Prix, he even got a Yamaha YZ 623 prototype from Yamaha, with which he managed to take the lead in the race until he failed with a broken crankshaft.
+His air-cooled Husqvarna 500 two-cylinder engine was still very unreliable, and he only scored four World Championship points this year thanks to his seventh place in the 125cc Belgian Grand Prix.